 We do not disclose Personal Information to third parties for the purpose of third party direct marketing.

-- when you have consented;
+- when you have consented to such disclosure

-- when you would reasonably expect us to use or disclose your Personal Information in a certain way;
+- when you would reasonably expect us to use or disclose your Personal Information in a certain way

-- when authorised or required to do so by a court or under applicable laws or regulations (for example, a subpoena), or where requested by a government agency;
+- when authorised or required to do so by a court or under applicable laws or regulations (for example, a subpoena), or where requested by a government agency

-- where we consider a company or an individual may be engaged in fraudulent activity or other deceptive practices of which a governmental agency should be made aware;
+- where we consider a company or an individual may be engaged in fraudulent activity or other deceptive practices of which a governmental agency should be made aware

-- to appropriate persons, where your communication suggests possible harm to yourself or others; or
+- to appropriate persons, where your communication suggests possible harm to yourself or others, or

 - when disclosure is reasonably necessary for a law enforcement related activity.

-- members of the IPH Group located in various countries, including in Australia, New Zealand, Singapore, Malaysia, Indonesia, Thailand, Hong Kong and China and any other jurisdictions in which we may operate in the future;
+- members of the IPH Group located in various countries, including in Australia, New Zealand, Singapore, Malaysia, Indonesia, Thailand, Hong Kong and China and any other jurisdictions in which we may operate in the future

-- our associates, agents or other legal or professional service provider firms in foreign countries;
+- our associates, agents or other legal or professional service provider firms in foreign countries

-- government bodies and other entities that administer intellectual property in overseas jurisdictions; and
+- government bodies and other entities that administer intellectual property in overseas jurisdictions, and

 - our service providers located overseas, which may include technology and internet service providers, data storage providers and digital mail providers who send communications on our behalf.